Best Options Trading Platforms/Brokers Compared & Reviewed

 Options trade on exchange or OTC for example UK single stock options trade on what was the LIFFE exchange now owned by the ICE or intercontinental exchange.

-Some brokers will offer you the ability to trade on exchange options whilst others will make options process to as either CFD or Spread Betting contracts however these will not be exercisable into the underlying assets the options are over.
+Some brokers will offer you the ability to trade on exchange options whilst others will make options process to as either CFD or spread betting contracts however these will not be exercisable into the underlying assets the options are over.
 But if that’s not important to you then you may be better off trading with a margin trading broker who may allow you to trade in fractions of a lot which you couldn’t do on exchange.

 Why Use An Options Broker?